dhis2/dhis2-docs-implementation/content/implementation/core-team.md

 **Security Manager**

 A security expert will understand both legal frameworks/international best practices for protecting information as well as various procedures and technical methods that can be used to implement these frameworks and practices.
 Ideally, they should inform practices such as the creation and sharing of users, storage of data, etc. and provide information on country-wide policies related to security.

+**Integration Expert**

+An integration expert is a developer focused on ensuring data exchange, interoperability and/or integration can occur between different systems.
+They will understand common frameworks and technologies for facilitating these operations and be able to create various tools to allow these exchanges to happen.

 ## Required Competencies